MarvelNaveen/Docker/ENV/readme.md

 If you want to overwrite inside of the container also will work after exexcuted.

 ## ENV is a instruction to provide environmental variables for image & containers

+ENV is used to set the environmental variables for image & comntainer levels